Return to the essay table of contents

 He heard the rest, not yet spoken, and his human sense, eleven years old and

 Comforted as late as that afternoon by its infiniteness, burst open.
-There was no strength in him
+There was

 As she held him, even as she commanded it with her dark eyes and paining grip,